 Have ya’ll heard of the know, like and trust factor?
-You probably have if you’re an artist trying to pursue a creative business.
+You probably have if you’re a creative in pursuit of your passion.
 The basic idea is that in order for a follower to become a paying client, they have to know you, like you, and trust you.
 You can build trust by calling your shots and following through.
 For example, let’s say you advertise a weekly newsletter every Wednesday.
 Each time you show up in their inbox on Wednesday, you build trust.
 Each time you fail to send out that Wednesday newsletter, you break trust.

 1.)
 What to wear

 I’m a big believer that when we look at an image, the first thing we notice is the color palette.
 When choosing what to wear to your session, choose colors that go well in the environment we’re shooting in.
-The Elm House in Gilbert is my favorite place to shoot and there are lots of whites, blues and grays in that space.
-Nicole (above) picked outfits that fit well with the Elm House, making her shoot cohesive and the images look all the more intentional.
-Luckily, The Elm House is also really versatile so over this post, you’ll notice tones of yellow and pops of red.
+Nicole (above) picked outfits that fit well with the space we were shooting in making her shoot cohesive and the images look all the more intentional.
+I tend to look for spaces that have lots of light with neutral colors.
+You’ll see this recurring theme on my Instagram as well.

 2.)
 What to bring:

 This is a big one!
 There are only so many ways we can be creative taking shots of just you with nothing to do.
 I encourage you to bring interactive props like the ones pictured above and below.
 So what do you bring?
 First, what do you do?
 Are you a nutritionist?
-Bring vegetables and your favorite wooden cutting board.
+Bring a few veggies and fruits, your favorite wooden cutting board and favorite knife for a kitchen setup!
+You can also bring your apron and a cook book along for the ride!
+(I have a whole blog post on branding shoots for nutritionists here!)
 Are you a writer? bring your notebook and pens and a laptop!
-Second, pick five things you love and will naturally talk about a lot.
-Potterheads, bring your wand and Ravenclaw scarf!
-Coffee lovers, bring your french press and favorite mug!
-Bookworms, bring a stack of your favorite books!
-Write down your five favorite things and choose props that circle around those things.
-Brainstorm and don’t be afraid to bring something that you’d love to use but won’t fall into one of your five things… the point is to show who you are!
-This also makes captioning much easier when you’re posting these images to Instagram!
+Are you a photographer?
+Bring that camera!
+For a 25 minute session, aim to bring 2-3 well thought out props!

 Hey.
 Do you mind if I tell you a story?
 One you might not have heard.
 All the elements in your body were forged many many millions of years ago in the heart of a faraway star that exploded and died.
 That explosion scattered those elements across the desolations of deep space.
 After so, so many millions of years, these elements came together to form new stars and new planets.
 And on and on it went.
 The elements came together and burst apart, forming shoes and ships and sealing wax and cabbages and kings.
 Until, eventually, they came together to make you.
 You are unique in the universe.
 There is only one of you.
 And there will never be another.